nss0xvu1yqufia4p/altagram_star_wars_challenge/README.md

 The url parameter "order" can be passed with a value of either "asc" or "desc" to specify the order of the results.

+The requirements did not specify how the data should be stored in the backend so I kept it simple by storing the data in a single json file.

 ### Deployment

 A Dockerfile has been included to build the service container.